Ready to say goodbye to debt for good? Learn More

 In a Nutshell

 If you’ve lived in Maine for more than two years, you’ll have to use the state’s bankruptcy exemptions when you file Chapter 7 bankruptcy.
 These exemptions allow you to protect certain property from being sold to pay your creditors.
-Key exemptions in Maine include the homestead exemption, which protects up to $47,500 of equity in your home; the motor vehicle exemption, which covers up to $5,000 in equity in your car; and the wildcard exemption, which lets you protect up to $400 worth of any other property.
+Key exemptions in Maine include the homestead exemption, which protects up to $80,000 of equity in your home or up to $160,000 if you live with dependents.
+The Maine motor vehicle exemption, which covers up to $10,000 in equity in your car.
+Maine also offers a $500 wildcard exemption.
+You can also access an additional $10,500 wildcard exemption to protect other property, but only if you don’t use the full homestead exemption.

 What Are Maine’s Bankruptcy Exemptions and Why Do They Matter?